kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 ### You Try It

-Now that we have walked through the definition of _events_, _pageviews_, and _sessions_, you have all of the tools that you need to define a data type for users.
+Now that we have walked through the definition of _events_, _page-views_, and _sessions_, you have all of the tools that you need to define a data type for users.

 - Define the "shape" of a user.
 It should include at least the following: `:id`, `:name`, `:sessions`.
 - Create a constructor function that can create a user with or without a collection of sessions